Welcome to The Delray Beach Property Owners’ Association

 The Beach Property Owners’ Association (BPOA) is a non-profit organization of property owners and residents who are dedicated to the concerns and quality of life in the area situated east of the Intracoastal Waterway in the city of Delray Beach.
 The BPOA serves as a strong, respected voice in preserving the natural environment of Delray’s beach area, with due consideration to property rights.The BPOA advocates for responsible growth and development in conjunction with the preservation of scenic beauty and our environment.
 We work closely with city officials and follow issues related to noise control, traffic safety and parking, police and fire protection, the Delray Beach Area Master Plan, and beach and dune preservation.

 The BPOA depends on your financial support in order to preserve, protect and advance the interests of its members.
 The Association’s annual dues are $25.
 Please mail to the BPOA office below.
-If you are not a member and are interested in becoming a BPOA member CLICK BELOW
+If you are not a member and are interested in becoming a BPOA member, OUR ANNUAL DUES ARE ONLY $25.
+CLICK BELOW TO JOIN

 Thank you for your interest and support!